Best Memory Cards For The Fujifilm X-T1

-Currently the Fujifilm X-T1 is one of the only cameras that can take advantage of the UHS-II memory cards.
-Because of this, I’ve ordered several of the most popular UHS-II memory cards and have included them in the Fuji X-T1 memory card speed test.
+Fujifilm X-T1 is one of the original cameras that can take advantage of the UHS-II memory cards.
+I’ve ordered several of the most popular UHS-II memory cards and have included them in the Fuji X-T1 memory card speed test.

 Fuji XT-T Memory Card Speed Tests

-These test were done by shooting a burst of RAW images for a dedicated amount of time.
-Video was recorded with another camera to capture the time it took to clear the buffer, then the total amount of bytes captured per run were calculated against the time.
+These tests were done by shooting a burst of RAW images for a dedicated time.
+The video was recorded with another camera to capture the time it took to clear the buffer, and then the total amount of bytes captured per run was calculated against the time.
 An average of three runs per card were done.
-Plus a test using RAW+JPEG and JPEG.
+Plus, a test using RAW+JPEG and JPEG.

 I’ve posted the RAW speeds.